 You can’t renew expired certificates.
 Read Replacing Expired Certificates for how to remove the expired certificates and request new ones.

 Your Request Has Timed Out

 If a dialog appears stating that your request has timed out, the Certificates, Identifiers & Profiles section of Member Center is probably down for maintenance.
 To see whether you have access to Certificates, Identifiers & Profiles, sign in to Member Center using the same Apple ID credentials you entered in Xcode.
 In Certificates, Identifiers & Profiles, select Certificates or Provisioning Profiles.
 If you can view your assets, Certificates, Identifiers & Profiles is not down.

 Common provisioning issues result from using the wrong provisioning profile with your app or using an invalid or expired provisioning profile.

 Provisioning Profiles Installed on Your Device Are Invalid

-If the provisioning profile on your development device has expired or is invalid, remove it as described in Removing Provisioning Profiles from Devices.
+If the provisioning profile on your development device has expired or is invalid, remove it as described in Verifying and Removing Provisioning Profiles on Devices.

 Provisioning Profiles Appear Invalid in Member Center